gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 ## Connecting SSH Git Repositories

-SSH git repositories can be integrated with Jira Cloud via Git Integration for Jira app.
+SSH git repositories can be integrated with Jira Cloud via Git Integration for Jira.

-We recommend to generate a **4096-bit** key using the instructions above.
+We recommend generating a **4096-bit** key using the instructions above.

 To connect an SSH repository: